smileidentity/smile-identity-core-js/README.md

 # Smile Identity Node.js Server Side SDK

-Smile Identity provides the best solutions for real time Digital KYC, Identity Verification, User Onboarding, and User Authentication across Africa.
-Our server side libraries make it easy to integrate us on the server-side.
-Since the library is server-side, you will be required to pass the images (if required) to the library.
+Smile Identity provides the best solutions for real-time Digital KYC, KYB, Identity Verification, User Onboarding, and User Authentication across Africa.
+Our server-side libraries make it easy to integrate with our services.
+Since the library is server-side, you will need to pass the images (if required) to the library.

-If you haven’t already, [sign up for a free Smile Identity account](https://www.smileidentity.com/schedule-a-demo/), which comes with Sandbox access.
+If you haven’t already, [sign up for a free Smile Identity account](https://www.usesmileid.com/schedule-a-demo/), which comes with Sandbox access.

 Please see [CHANGELOG.md](CHANGELOG.md) for release versions and changes.

 ## Features

-The library exposes four classes; the `WebApi` class, the `IDApi` class, the `Signature` class, and the `Utilities` class.
+The library exposes four classes: the `WebApi` class, the `IDApi` class, the `Signature` class, and the `Utilities` class.

-The `WebApi` class has the following public methods:
+- The `WebApi` class provides public methods:

-- `submit_job` - handles submission of any of Smile Identity products that requires an image i.e. [Biometric KYC](https://docs.smileidentity.com/products/biometric-kyc), [Document Verification](https://docs.smileidentity.com/products/document-verification) and [SmartSelfieTM Authentication](https://docs.smileidentity.com/products/biometric-authentication).
+  - `submit_job` - Handles the submission of Smile Identity products that require an image, such as [Biometric KYC](https://docs.usesmileid.com/products/biometric-kyc), [Document Verification](https://docs.usesmileid.com/products/document-verification), and [SmartSelfie™ Authentication](https://docs.usesmileid.com/products/biometric-authentication).
-- `get_job_status` - retrieve information & results of a job.
-Read more on job status in the [Smile Identity documentation](https://docs.smileidentity.com/further-reading/job-status).
+  - `get_job_status` - Retrieves information & results of a job.
+Learn more about job status in the [Smile Identity documentation](https://docs.usesmileid.com/further-reading/job-status).
-- `get_web_token` - handles generation of web token, if you are using the [Hosted Web Integration](https://docs.smileidentity.com/web-mobile-web/web-integration-beta).
+  - `get_web_token` - Generates a web token for use with the [Hosted Web Integration](https://docs.usesmileid.com/web-mobile-web/web-integration-beta).

-The `IDApi` class has the following public method:
+- The `IDApi` class provides a public method:

-- `submit_job` - handles submission of [Enhanced KYC](https://docs.smileidentity.com/products/identity-lookup), [Basic KYC](https://docs.smileidentity.com/products/id-verification) and [Business Verification](https://docs.smileidentity.com/products/for-businesses-kyb/business-verification).
+  - `submit_job` - Handles the submission of [Enhanced KYC](https://docs.usesmileid.com/products/identity-lookup), [Basic KYC](https://docs.usesmileid.com/products/id-verification), and [Business Verification](https://docs.usesmileid.com/products/for-businesses-kyb/business-verification).

-The `Signature` class has the following public methods:
+- The `Signature` class offers public methods:

-- `generate_signature` - generate a signature which is then passed as a signature param when making requests to the Smile Identity server.
+  - `generate_signature` - Generates a signature to be passed as a parameter when making requests to the Smile Identity server.
-- `confirm_signature` - ensure a response is truly from the Smile Identity server by confirming the incoming signature.
+  - `confirm_signature` - Confirms the authenticity of a response from the Smile Identity server by verifying the incoming signature.

-The `Utilities` Class allows you as the Partner to have access to our general Utility functions to gain access to your data.
-It has the following public methods:
+- The `Utilities` Class provides access to Smile Identity's general utility functions.
+It includes:

-- `get_job_status` - retrieve information & results of a job.
-Read more on job status in the [Smile Identity documentation](https://docs.smileidentity.com/further-reading/job-status).
+  - `get_job_status` - Retrieves information & results of a job.
+More details on job status can be found in the [Smile Identity documentation](https://docs.usesmileid.com/further-reading/job-status).

-For examples of how to use these classes, please see the [examples](/examples/) directory of this repository.
+For examples of how to use these classes, please see the [examples](/examples/) directory in this repository.

 ## Installation

-**Note** This package **requires node 12.x or higher**.
+**Note:** This package **requires Node.js version 14.x or higher**.

 View the package on [npm](https://www.npmjs.com/package/smile-identity-core).

-This package can be added to your project as:
+To add this package to your project, run:

 ```shell
 npm install --save smile-identity-core